-

 Range / Habitat

-- Occurs in the Western Atlantic from Massachusetts southward, throughout the Gulf of Mexico, Central and South American coasts to Brazil, with scattered locales in the West Indies.
-Absent from clear waters of the Bahamas.
+- Occurs in the Western Atlantic down the east coast of the United States, throughout the Gulf of Mexico, Central and South American coasts to Brazil, with scattered locales in the West Indies.

-- Found in coastal waters, commonly near bays and estuaries in depths to about 230 feet (70 m).
+- Found in coastal waters, commonly near bays and estuaries in depths of about 230 feet (70 m).

 Conservation Status